 Beginning the eighth week of the quarter, you must complete a Official Wthdrawal form upload it to our Secure Documents Upload Portal.
 Emails and forms will be effective based on the original email.

-If you drop your last course and do not add a course, you will be considered to have withdrawn for the quarter.
-Complete withdrawal cannot be done on MyUW after the first week of the quarter.
-Beginning the second week of the quarter, you will be charged a change of registration fee, if you drop your last course plus any tuition forfeiture.
+If you drop your last course using the Current Quarter Drop process on MyUW and do not add another course you will be considered withdrawn for the quarter.
+Beginning the eighth calendar day of the quarter, if you drop your last course you will be charged a Change of Registration Service fee plus any tuition forfeiture.

 Please Note: Military and Veterans will need to meet with a Veterans Coordinator in the Veteran and Military Resource Center prior to submitting your Withdrawal form.

 Summer quarter at the University of Washington Tacoma is scheduled for nine weeks each summer.
 Students may register for A-term, B-term, Full-term or a combination of the three.

 Full-term courses are held during the entire nine weeks.
 Courses held during the first four and a half weeks are considered "A-term."
 Courses held during the second four and a half weeks are considered "B-term."
 Withdrawal deadlines depend on whether the course is identified as an A, B or full term course and whether you are registered for only A-term, B-term or Full-term of the three course types.

 The last day to withdraw from Full-term courses is on the Friday of the eighth week of the quarter.
 No withdrawals will be accepted after this date.

 A-term courses begin the same day as Full-term courses.
 No withdrawals are accepted twenty-four calendar days after the beginning of A-term courses.
 (The last day you may drop an A-term course if you are also enrolled in B-term courses is twenty-one calendar days after the beginning of A-term.)

 Summer B-Term Course Withdrawals